robotcodedev/robotcode/README.md

 An [extension](https://marketplace.visualstudio.com/VSCode) which brings support for [RobotFramework](https://robotframework.org/) to [Visual Studio Code](https://code.visualstudio.com/), including features like IntelliSense, linting, debugging, code navigation, code formatting, test explorer, find references for keywords and variables, and more!

-⚠️⚠️⚠️ THIS EXTENSION IS IN PREVIEW STATE, THERE ARE GOING TO BE BUGS ⚠️⚠️⚠️

 ## Requirements

 * Python 3.8 or above